The Climate pledge rating

 Besides countries and individuals, companies also must drastically reduce their greenhouse gas (GHG) emissions in order to limit global warming to 1.5°C. In recent years, the majority of international corporations have come forward with pledges to become “carbon neutral”, “carbon-negative”, to reduce their emissions to “net zero”, or to switch to “100% renewable energy”.

 In the case of large conglomerates the climate pledge evaluated will be that of the parent company.
-For example, in the case of YouTube we will estimate the response of Alphabet Inc., the company behind YouTube and Google, and show that next to your search results.
+For example, in the case of YouTube we will estimate the response of Google, the company behind YouTube, and show that next to your search results.

 How is a “climate pledge rating” determined?

-The Technical University Berlin and Ecosia evaluate companies jointly based on their publicly available responses to climate change, which are usually made in the form of climate pledges or included in their sustainability reports.
-This causes the company’s rating to be influenced by the information we can find online.
-The actual impact or efficiency of a company’s emission reductions cannot therefore be included in the evaluation.
+The Technical University Berlin and Ecosia evaluate the most searched-for companies on Ecosia.org jointly based on their publicly available responses to climate change, which are usually made in the form of climate pledges or included in their sustainability reports.
+The evaluation doesn't reflect a company's actual emissions reduction efforts.
 However, if there is credible evidence that a company is not making progress towards reaching its climate targets, we will consider downgrading the company’s rating.
-An exception is made for the highest “Leading” ranking, which considers whether a company is making progress in emission reduction.
-We acknowledge that some companies’ business models are more sustainable than others, e.g. eBay provides users with an online marketplace that enables them to buy and sell used items, which helps reduce resources and emissions that would occur during the production of new products.
+Similarly, companies that are able to demonstrate year-on-year reductions in their overall emissions alongside a best-in-class climate pledge are awarded the highest "Leading" ranking.
+We acknowledge that some companies’ business models are more sustainable than others.
 However, our rating does not evaluate business models, and focuses instead on companies’ commitments to reduce their direct and indirect emissions.
 Therefore we acknowledge that the “climate pledge rating” is a limited look at the complex topic of climate responses and the differing challenges companies face.

 What is the rating scale for climate pledges?